exhibit 3 exposition

 Hitler Youth

 Adolf Hitler understood that training German youth into the Nazi culture was a way to secure the future.
 One way of doing this was to ban other youth movements and obligate German boys to join the Hitler Youth.
-In this manner young people were separated from the influence of their parents or churches, they were vulnerable.
-Camping, hiking, and other fun outdoor activities were included alongside military training and party propaganda.

 Clearly, the goal was to indoctrinate and prepare soldiers for the German Army.
 Youngsters had to swear an oath to Adolf Hitler as well as the Nazi flag considered a blood oath.